senorcoders/FLR-API/README.md

 #### Reservations
 ```
-get  http://server_address/api/reservation/:dateNow/not-passed  //get all reservations that have not passed
+get  http://server_address/api/reservation/:dateNow/past  //get all reservations that have not passed
+get  http://server_address/api/reservation/:dateNow/future  //get all reservations for the future
 ```
 ##### Reservations params
 ```